 If you have agreed childcare arrangements, then your divorce can proceed.
 If not, the process may be delayed as you establish a schedule of contact for your children.

 Going to court can mean your divorce takes a long time, and it may also cost you a lot of money.
-Coming to an agreement through collaborative law can help you to finalise your divorce more quickly.
+Coming to an agreement through collaborative law or mediation can help you to finalise your divorce more quickly.

 Your divorce proceedings require both of you to move the case forward.
 This might be through returning documents promptly or chasing the progress of the paperwork.

 If there are areas that need resolution, then the process will only move as quickly as the two of you can reach agreement on these matters.
 Disputes about finances or children can stall the process, and so any uncertainty about what to do next can cause delays.

 Will handling everything myself speed the process up?

 Stricter legal aid requirements have meant that more and more people are representing themselves in divorce proceedings.

 Handling legal matters yourself may save you money in the short term, but as your knowledge of the process may not be up to scratch, it can significantly delay the end outcome.
 You may need more time to prepare and present your case, and if you’re not well-versed in court procedure you can easily miss a crucial part of the process.